EHB-1989/CFO-forcasts/README.md

 In addition to not bias the evaluation of the model, the period that overlaps with the impact of this on-off shock is excluded from the data validation set when computing losses.

 We remove periode of the on-off shock that is conidered as anomalie (will not be repeated in the future) which mean that only the last 3 month of the validation will be used to compute the rmse of the model on the validation set.

+### Deploy the sollution and make predictions
+The solution is developpded in a notebook and all the steps to follow are included inside to guide user to run the model proprely.